Learn to drive in Perth

 Here are a few basic procedures you should be taught in your early driving lessons.
 These should then stay with you for the rest of your driving career.

 - P = Prepare Car For Driving Off

 - O = Observe All-Around Windows, Mirrors & blind spot.

 - Deciding if you are on a flat road or hill (up or down) and adjusting the foot pedals accordingly

 - Looking out of all windows and mirrors before finally checking the blind spot.
 Looking on its own is not enough.
 You will need to make an informed decision about when you can safely drive away.

 - Signal to move away at this point if you are not going to confuse another road user.
 If there are no other road users or potential road users, i.e. a car reversing out of a driveway or a pedestrian looking to cross the road, you may be able to drive off without a signal.

 M: Manoeuvre :

-- Take handbrake off or foot brake off (depending on the direction of the gradient) and move away from the kerb steering gently away.
+- Take the handbrake off or foot brake (depending on the gradient direction) and move away from the kerb, steering gently away.

-This process should be practised as many times as necessary so that it is just part of your normal driving away routine.
+This process should be practised as many times as necessary to be just part of your normal driving away routine.
 On the driving test, you will be carrying out this process many times.